Nullreff/redpile-old/README.md

 **THIS IS A WORK IN PROGRESS**

-Redpile is a voxel logic simulator.
+Redpile is a voxel database and logic simulator.
 You can use it to query and modify a grid of three dimensional data using simple text based commands.
 All configuration and custom behavior is done using the Lua scripting language.
 It can be run as a command line tool or as a server that talks via sockets.